Understanding Premarital Counseling: A Guide for Couples

 Should your counselor specialize in same-sex couples?

-Do you want to participate in live or virtual sessions?
+Do you prefer live or virtual sessions?

 Are you ready to take the first step towards a happy, satisfying marriage?
 Great Lakes Counseling Group is accepting appointments for premarital counseling.